integrableFluid/iFluidMatlab/README.md

-# iFluid: A MATLAB Library for Thermodynamic Bethe Ansatz and Generalized Hydrodynamics
+# iFluid: A MATLAB library for Thermodynamic Bethe Ansatz and Generalized Hydrodynamics

 `iFluid` is a MATLAB open-source library designed to solve equations related to the **Thermodynamic Bethe Ansatz (TBA)** and **Generalized Hydrodynamics (GHD)**.
 This framework is built to be highly flexible and extensible, making it easy for users to study integrable and near-integrable systems.